DOUBLE BIND

 REPORT ABUSE

-This ethical paradox traps victims in an impossible situation, where they face punishment whether they speak up or stay silent.
+This paradox traps victims in an impossible situation, where they face punishment whether they speak up or stay silent.

 We must not condemn the "wrong choice"